priyanka-yadav-22/user-management-repo/README.md

 # user-management-repo
+# Install Depedencies by running "npm install"
+# To run project do npm run serve or ng serve
 # Tech used Angular 20.1 (made standalone components and used control flow syntax) and scss
 # Created User Table as the values should be editable i have added clickable id so user can redirect to the details view
 # Added pagination as there are approx 200 users